hjson/hjson/pages/index.md

 **"Come to think of it, why do I have to place strings in quotes?"**

-You don't.
-Quotes for strings are optional as well!
+You are right.
+Let's make quotes for strings optional as well.

 ```
 {
   text: look ma, no quotes!
+  # quoteless strings end with
+  # the new-line.
 }
 ```